 The last survivor of the 1889 Giants was 3rd baseman Art Whitney, who lived on until 1943.

 October 29, 1897: William Henry Walker is born in Wednesbury, West Midlands, England.
 A forward, he played for nearby club Aston Villa, winning the 1920 FA Cup.
 He managed Yorkshire club Sheffield Wednesday to the FA Cup in 1935, and Nottingham Forest in 1959 -- and neither Wednesday nor Forest have won it since.
 He died in 1964.

-October 29, 1898: Because of NL interest in curbing rowdyism on the field‚ information is provided indicating that there were 62 expulsions during the season.
+October 29, 1898: Because of NL interest in curbing rowdyism on the field‚ information is provided to the newspapers of the various baseball cities, indicating that there were 62 expulsions during the season.
 Bill Dahlen of the Chicago Colts (soon to become the Cubs) and Patsy Tebeau of the Cleveland Spiders (soon to collapse and go out of business) tied for the lead with 6 thumbings each.
 Dahlen was also suspended for 3 days.

 He later served as a physiotherapist for several teams, including the 1st New England team in the old North American Soccer League, the Boston Beacons.
 He died in Boston in 1971.

 October 29, 1911: Bernard Joy (no middle name) is born in Fulham, West London.
 Another Arsenal title-winner from the 1930s, he was a part of the 1936 Cup-winners and the 1938 titlists.
 Previously, playing for London amateur side Casuals, he became the last amateur to play for the England senior team, a 3-2 loss to Belgium on May 9, 1936.